konveyor/kai/docs/demo.md

 - Select `Kai Fix-All`.
 - Accept the proposed changes.

-After applying the changes, you may notice unwanted imports such as `import jakarta.ejb.Singleton;`.
-Remove this import and save the file.

 ![EJB Remote - Before/After](ejb_remote.png)

 Due to the absence of support for Remote EJBs in Quarkus, you will notice that these functionalities are removed and replaced with REST functionality.